 - Labor contract

-- At least one school documents, such as graduation certificate for a degree program or course completion certificate for a non-degree program.
+- At least one school documents, such as a graduation certificate for a degree program or course completion certificate for a non-degree program.

 - Student ID